Mandatory Funniest Tweets This Week 2-22 - Mandatory

 Mandatory Funniest Tweets This Week 2-22

-Cover Photo: tostphoto (Getty Images).
 Cover Tweet: @WhitneyCummings

 When a week dies, a collection of funniest tweets is born from it for your twisted Twitter-loving pleasure.
 If you missed last week’s tweets, we highly recommend you not skip your weekly dose of laughs, if nothing else for your health.